 • All travelers must observe a quarantine period as follows:

-• All travelers should also follow any post-arrival COVID-19 precautions and requirements (such as downloading any contact-tracing apps on their phones, health monitoring, etc.).
+• All travelers must also follow any post-arrival Covid-19 precautions and requirements (such as downloading any contact-tracing apps on their phones, health monitoring, etc.).

-• THAI NATIONALS: Returning Thai nationals are no longer required to provide a “Fit to Fly” health certificate.
-Airlines and airport authorities may require passengers to present a COVID-19 test result and should therefore check with their airline before departure.
-However, the Certificate of Entry (COE) is still required.
-Those who plan to quarantine at an ASQ need to submit an ASQ reservation during the COE application.
+• Returning Thai nationals are no longer required to provide a “Fit to Fly” health certificate.
+Airlines and airport authorities may require passengers to present a COVID-19 test result and must therefore check with their airline before departure.
+However, the COE is still required.
+Thai nationals who return from abroad by air or sea will have to pay the full cost of their COVID-19 quarantine.

-• PHUKET SANDBOX SCHEME: The Phuket Sandbox Scheme allows Thais and foreign nationals who have resided in designated countries for at least 21 days to travel and stay in Phuket for at least 14 nights.
+• The Phuket Sandbox Scheme allows Thais and foreign nationals who have resided in designated countries for at least 21 days to travel and stay in Phuket for at least seven nights.
 All travelers must comply with all the conditions under this scheme.

-- All travelers must stay in Phuket for 14 days before they can travel to other parts of Thailand.
-Travelers staying less than 14 days must depart Thailand by direct international flight to other countries.
+- All travelers must stay in Phuket for seven days (previously 14 days) before they can travel to other parts of Thailand.
+Travelers staying less than seven days must depart Thailand by direct international flight to other countries.
 For travelers from Phuket to other destinations in Thailand, vaccinated international travelers must show a vaccine certificate, a medical certificate stating that they have tested negative for COVID-19 during their stay in Phuket, and a valid visa at the Phuket Airport.
-Note: During the current lockdown in Bangkok, domestic flights to and from Bangkok (and 12 other provinces) are suspended from July 21 to August 3, 2021 (with some limited exceptions).
-This domestic flight restriction is likely to impact onward travel from Phuket.

 • Board of Investment (BOI):